-Looking for where to eat near the Metropolitan Museum of Art?
+Looking for restaurants near the Metropolitan Museum of Art?

-Our high paced tours need fuel, and sometimes you just can’t settle for the classic hot dog and soft pretzel outside on the Met steps.
+Our renegade museum tours need fuel, and sometimes you just can’t settle for the classic hot dog and soft pretzel outside on the Met steps.

-You’re probably either already at the Met and your stomach’s growling, or you’re planning a trip and want the lowdown on the best eats in town.
-Maybe you’re bringing your company on tour with us and want to grab a bite afterward.
+You’re probably either already near the Met and your stomach’s growling, or you’re planning a trip and want the lowdown on the best restaurants near the museum.
+Maybe you’re doing a corporate event with us and want to grab a bite afterwards.

 Either way, we’ve got you covered.
-Below is our current shortlist for amazing food spots near the Metropolitan Museum of Art.
+Below is our current shortlist for amazing spots for food near the Met.

-We’ve spent years in and around the Met, and have the full scoop on the best places to fill your gullet before/after/in-between an awesome trip to the best museum in NYC.
+We’ve spent years in and near the Met, and have the full scoop on the best places to fill your gullet before/after/in-between an awesome trip to the best museum in NYC.